 Just as with creation itself, the revelation is not a treatise from God on HOW he did it, but a revelation THAT he did it, and communicated in terms comprehensible to Man at the time of its revelation.
-Not a textbook, not an algorithm, but a user's manual.
+Not a textbook, not an algorithm, but a user's manual, a vademecum.

 And here again, the creation of Man is different than the creation of everything else.
+Not a Let There Be but a Let Us Make.
 Unlike everything else, Man is revealed as created from something that already exists, dust.
 The crown of creation is himself created from Creation.
 This act of creation Genesis calls formation.
 Man is related as formed from something that already exists, dust.

 O felix culpa.